SanjeevKGupta/example/network/register/04-service-required/README.md

 ![](../../media/service-required.png)

 Here service 2 is specifid as `required service` for service 1 .
-Hence Service 1 will be able to access Service 2 but not other way around. ***( This limiation is being revised )***
+Hence Service 1 will be able to access Service 2.
+It works other way around as well.

 ### Register the edge node with the following `service-required` pattern
 ```